kennerhartman/minecraftserver-backup-script/README.md

 Note: this script *does not* copy every file of your Minecraft server, *only* your world files!

-It is currently an idea for this script to connect with your Google Drive (and possibly Dropbox) account so you can store a copy of your backup somewhere else besides your computer.
+It is currently an idea for this script to connect with your Google Drive account so you can store a copy of your backup somewhere else besides your computer.
+If you want to use Dropbox, scroll down to [Dropbox](#dropbox) in this README file.

 # Insturctions on How to Use